mavicBreak/DroneZBreak/README.md

-Thanks to hostile, the_lord, P0V, hdnes, jezzab, coldflake, freaky123, bin4ry and all the Slack members who spent countless effort and time to figure out all the stuff.
+Thanks to hostile, the_lord, P0V, hdnes, jezzab, kilrah, coldflake, freaky123, bin4ry and all the Slack members who spent countless effort and time to figure out all the stuff.